Kinrey Matsuyama

 Kinrey Matsuyama (松山 金嶺, Matsuyama Kinrei) was a Japanese billiards player.
 A Time article from 1952 referred to Matsuyama as a Japanese Willie Hoppe.
-By 1952 Matsuyama's last visit to the United States was in 1936.
-Matsuyama coached Masako Katsura.
-Matsuyama died on December 20, 1953 from a heart ailment.
+Matsuyama's last visit to the United States was in 1936.
+He had coached Masako Katsura.
 Matsuyama had had plans to move to Honolulu with his family, become an American citizen, and purchase a billiard parlor.
+He died on December 20, 1953, from a heart ailment.
 His eldest son, Hideo, 18, was attending a San Francisco high school at the time.
 Matsuyama was said to have taught all of Japan's top players, among whom Katsura was his star pupil.